wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 So when there is a cluster of machines, use general metrics to determine whether they are all using comparable amounts of CPU, memory, etc..
 (An example of such a metric is the <a target="_blank" href="https://dsp.stackexchange.com/questions/811/determining-the-mean-and-standard-deviation-in-real-time">running</a> Coefficient of Variation (CV) obtained by dividing the standard deviation into the average.)

+<a target="_blank" href="https://www.youtube.com/watch?v=QkcBASKLyeU">CPU measured as "busy" (not idle) may be really just "stalled" waiting for resources</a>.
+The "showboost" and "pmcarch" utility measuring instructions per cycle (IPC)

 More granular metrics on just one of the servers within a cluster can then be used.
 This would reduce disk space usage for metrics.